Massage and stress relief

 How to deal with stress…

 - Take time to be still – Give your mind and body a rest.
-Meditation relieves stress and creates balance.
+Meditation and yoga relieves stress and creates balance.
 A simple way to get started is to sit or lie down in a peaceful place and focus on your breathing.
 What can result is a greater sense of well-being, feelings of love and serenity, new insights, a solution to a problem, etc.

 - Be here now- Focus more on the present moment and stop worrying about the past or future.
 When you focus on what’s happening right here and now your energy is more fully available to handle every situation with ease , clarity and personal power.